jeannadark/purrwhite.github.io/_posts/2022-02-17-time-series-forecasting-using-ARIMA-models.md

 #### Read and Visualize the Data

 First, let's read in the data from a saved *.csv* file and set its index to the *Date* column.
 We are interested in the *Adjusted Close* price, in particular.
-Note that the historical data can be downloaded from Yahoo!Finance, or alternatively accessed directly using the `yfinance` package (see the [previous blogpost](https://purrwhite.github.io/2022/02/16/accessing-financial-data-with-python.html)).
+Note that the historical data can be downloaded from Yahoo!Finance, or alternatively accessed directly using Python's `yfinance` package (see the [previous blogpost](https://purrwhite.github.io/2022/02/16/accessing-financial-data-with-python.html)).

 ```python
 df = pd.read_csv('../Downloads/DIS.csv')